Here’s when Biden could announce decision on student loan forgiveness: report - NewsBreak

 Republicans have introduced legislation to not only limit Biden’s authority to extend a payment moratorium but “prohibit the president from canceling outstanding federal student loan obligations due to a national emergency.”

 “The majority of Americans do not have college degrees,” Sen. Mike Braun (R-IN) said in April regarding his proposed legislation, called the Stop Reckless Student Loan Actions Act.
 “Why should they be forced to pick up the tab for college degrees in the name of pandemic relief?
-This transfer of wealth is not a move to ‘advance equity,’ but rather a taxpayer handout to appease far-left activists.”10 Things to Know Before Moving to Utah
+This transfer of wealth is not a move to ‘advance equity,’ but rather a taxpayer handout to appease far-left activists.”

 Under the Biden administration, roughly $25 billion in federal student loan debt has been canceled for some 1.3 million borrowers.
 Last week, the Department of Education announced it will discharge the outstanding federal student loans of former Corinthian Colleges students after the school was accused of defrauding students out of millions in federally backed loans.
 In total, $5.8 billion in loans will be canceled for 560,000 borrowers, making it the largest single-loan discharged by the Education Department.